datalogue/keras-attention/README.md

 2. Install the requirements
 (You can skip this step if you have all the requirements already installed)

-We would recommend using GPU's otherwise training might be prohbitively slow:
+We recommend using GPU's otherwise training might be prohbitively slow:

 ```
 pip install -r requirements-gpu.txt